 If your favicon represents a trustworthy brand, you can help people recognize it through this little icon, so you can boost the click-through rate to your site.
 After all, a picture says more than a thousand words!

 Make your favicon stand out

-You should make sure your favicon stands out from that long list of tabs.
+You should make sure your favicon stands out, whether it’s from that long list of tabs or the search results.
 Check if it matches your logo and website well.
-Especially when you are not one of the big brands, you want people to recognize your favicon.
+Especially, when you are not one of the big brands, you want people to recognize your favicon.
 Two tips directly related to that are:

-- and please use the right colors, so the favicon doesn’t blend in with the gray of your browser tab.
+- Please use the right colors, so the favicon doesn’t blend in with the gray of your browser tab.

 SEO benefits of favicons